Yuanyuan-Shi/PowerOutagePredictor/README.md

 Presentations and posters related to this project.

 ### GUI demo
 GUI implementation of this project.
 Note that this is still not fully functional.
+Currently the GUI can display the history of outages, but the prediction algorithm has yet to be implemented into the GUI.

 ### Graphs
 Workflow and images pertaining to design considerations.